gdq12/DataScienceCoursera/Rprogramming/ProgrammingAssignment1/README.md

-These are the exact instructions for the first programming assignment for when the course was taken in July 2019.
+These are the exact instructions provided by the instructor for the first programming assignment for when the course was taken in July 2019.

 Introduction
 ------------